 We measure the effectiveness of our efforts in a growing number of ways.
-This includes the response rate and coverage of our supplier survey, statistics on our reporting channels, and participation in our training programs for both employees and suppliers.
+This includes the response rate and coverage of our supplier survey, statistics on our reporting channels, and participation in our training programs for both employees and suppliers, As described in the "Due Diligence" section above, in 2024, we expanded our measurement process to include sustainability scoring in our global strategic sourcing and supplier performance monitoring processes.